CuriousOne23/WhenMathPrays/docs/scenarios/README.md

 ## 📂 Current Scenarios

 - **[Singles Dating to Love](Singles_Dating_to_Love/README.md)**
-  *Why chosen:* Romantic arcs are a natural testbed for UREP because they highlight attraction, wobble, repair, and plateau dynamics.
+  *Why chosen:* Romantic arcs are a natural testbed for GRP because they highlight attraction, wobble, repair, and plateau dynamics.
 This scenario provides a clear, bounded relational arc with strong narrative markers, making it ideal for validating gamma_self trajectories and love magnitude plots.

 ---